Reading Time: 5 minutes

 There’s a creative cocktail menu with lots of rum-based drinks.
-You could have a “Captain OG” with spiced rum and smoked pineapple jam, or a “Tortuga” with mezcal, El Dorado and black Mission figs. Prices are $11 to $18.
+You could have a “Captain OG” with spiced rum and smoked pineapple jam, or a “Tortuga” with mezcal, El Dorado and black Mission figs. At the time of writing, prices were $11 to $18.

 There’s also drinks with foam and nitro coffee from Smile Tiger.
 “There will be lots of plays on classic rum cocktails,” says Saunders.
 “We’re trying to get away from the syrups and infusions and go back to classic cocktails with simple ingredients.
 We have an eclectic wine list — not standard varietals — and four beers on tap, including a Belgian Trappist, and a couple of bottles.”

-The menu, a small one, is focussed on Caribbean flavours and techniques.
+The menu, at the time of the original story, was a small one, focussed on Caribbean flavours and techniques.
 “I’d call it a grazing menu,” says Saunders.
-There’s flank steak on a stick, ceviche, curried plantain and rum-butter jerk wings and other relatively simple preparations that are designed for sharing.
-Dessert, at $10, is the most expensive thing on the menu for now.
+There was flank steak on a stick, ceviche, curried plantain and rum-butter jerk wings and other relatively simple preparations that are designed for sharing.

 To know where Sugar Run is and how to get in, you’ll have to get out your phone, says Saunders.